 What’s more, people who are online are 94% more likely to view content with an image, according to Forbes.
-I would add the caveat that email is often an exception to that rule.
+We would add the caveat that email is often an exception to that rule.
 Many “spammy” emails have images.
 Additionally, open rates can be higher for emails with fewer images.

 Brand guidelines help to define how you and your employees use your logo AND covers misuses—both offline and online.
 How will you use the logo on your website, in social media, email marketing, email signatures and other online uses?

 It also describes how you will talk about your brand, your messaging, the imagery to use, and much more.

 Your brand messaging–both written and oral–is your verbal branding.
 How will you talk about your brand?
 What makes it unique?

 - What impressions are you making online and offline?

 - Do you need help creating a professional brand identity?

 - Or cleaning up an online brand problem?

 - Do you have all the branding resources you need?